-I also found spindles for free on Craigslist and six larger ones at an antique store in Boulder Creek.
-I spent the summer and fall painting spindles and handles on shoves, pitchforks, saws, etc.
+I spent the summer and fall of 2019 painting spindles and handles on shovels, pitchforks, saws, etc.

 I wanted to maintain the house colors so my theme colors were orange, green, brown, and gold.
 I mixed up some discounted paint to make pink that was basically the primer.

 The fence was built on Monday, November 25 & Tuesday, November 26, 2019.
 While the guys placed the posts, I laid out patterns on the ground.

 By having the templates laid out, Rich was able to calculate the measurements for cementing in the posts.
 These were not the final fence panels.
 Rich streamlined them, reduced spindles, and artistically placed for a 3-D effect, such as overlaying the ship’s wheel and old plough.

 The truck doors frame either end.
 To the left of this photo, and starting the fence, is a very tall, antique iron bed frame.

 Cool spindles hang between horse plough harnesses balanced off an oxen yoke with an old square shovel in the middle.